Sydney-Informatics-Hub/hello-nextflow/docs/session1/01_helloworld.md

 ## Redirect outputs

 The output of the `echo` can be redirected to a file instead of displaying it on the terminal.
-We can achive this by using the `>` operator for output redirection.
+We can achieve this by using the `>` operator for output redirection.
 For example:

 ```bash
 echo "Welcome!" > output.txt